KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 ## General/Account
 ---

-### Can I jailbreak my Kindle with Winterbreak if my device is unregistered/blacklisted?
+### Can I jailbreak my Kindle with WinterBreak if my device is unregistered/blacklisted?

-Winterbreak needs your Kindle to be registered, it also needs a valid, internet-connected WiFi network saved.
+WinterBreak needs your Kindle to be registered, it also needs a valid, internet-connected WiFi network saved.

 It's still possible to jailbreak an unregistered/blacklisted device, but currently, the only jailbreaking methods for those devices work on or below firmware `5.16.2.1.1`.
 You can find these jailbreaking methods in [Legacy Jailbreaks](https://kindlemodding.org/jailbreaking/Legacy/).